OpenOCL/openocl.github.io/_api/ocl_ocp.md

 ---
-content_markdown: "An optimal control problem (OCP) is defined by inheriting from the OclOCP class.
+description: "An optimal control problem (OCP) is defined by inheriting from the OclOCP class.
 In order to specify cost functions and boundary conditions you have to implement the corresponding methods.
 Have a look at the VanDerPolOCP.m in the Examples folder."
-description: test
+content_markdown: ~
 left_code_blocks: ~
 methods:
   -